searel-lab/old_website/content/authors/admin/_index.md

 ---
 # Display name
-title: Dr. Anand Narain Singh
+title: Abhishek Kumar

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Assistant Professor
+role: Senior Research Fellow

 # Organizations/Affiliations
 organizations: